Abstract

 UXSim

-Second, a cognitive agent over the interface: UXSim wraps the target system behind an interface abstraction.
-The cognitive agent sees a simple, declarative view of the UI (results, snippets, buttons) and then issues actions like "click result 3" or "scroll".
-These actions are then applied to the real UI or a faithful mock.
+Second, a cognitive agent that sees the interface.
+Instead of operating on abstract data structures, the agent receives a simplified view of the actual UI (results, snippets, buttons) and issues actions like "click result 3" or "scroll down."
+These map to real interactions on the target system.

 Citation